by iFranchise Group

 Legal definitions should never drive business decisions.
 Once you identify the expansion strategy that is most likely to maximize the value of your business model, you can then determine what legal framework will be required to formalize the relationships involved.

-iFranchise Group can assist you with these important business and structural decisions.
-Learn more about our services, including non-franchise expansion services.
+The iFranchise Group can assist you with these important business and structural decisions.
+Learn more about our franchise consulting services, including non-franchise expansion services.
 Or, request more information about our company, services, and franchising.
 Or, call us at 708-957-2300.